-We were asked to find the law in New Hampshire that requires motorists to remove snow and ice from their vehicles.
+We were asked some years ago to find the law in New Hampshire that requires motorists to remove snow and ice from their vehicles.
 That law is RSA 265:79-b: Negligent Driving, sometimes called "Jessica's Law."
 (Read our research guide on Jessica's Law here.)
 As we describe below, this proved to be much more difficult than we expected and provides several lessons about legal research.

 Jessica’s Law was passed by the New Hampshire legislature in 2001 (and later amended in 2005) in response to the death of Jessica Smith, a 20 year old woman who was killed when ice flew off the top of a truck and hit a second truck, resulting in a head-on collision with Jessica's car.